-Newpark Resources, Inc. is a leading provider of proprietary environmental services to the oil and gas exploration and production industry.
-We operate primarily in the U.S. Gulf Coast market.
+Newpark Resources, Inc. is a service company that provides drilling fluids, site access and environmental products and services to the oil and gas exploration and production industry.
+We operate primarily in the U.S. Gulf Coast market, west Texas, the U.S. Mid-continent, the U.S. Rockies and western Canada.
 We provide, either individually or as part of a comprehensive package, the following services:

-- o we sell drilling fluids and provide associated engineering and technical services; - o we provide patented hardwood and composite interlocking mats for use as temporary access roads and work sites in oilfield and other construction applications; - o we sell lumber, timber and wood by-products; - o we process and dispose of oilfield exploration and production, or E&P, waste; - o we provide other related on-site environmental and oilfield construction services; and - o we process and dispose of non-hazardous wastes for the refining, petrochemical and manufacturing industry in the U.S. Gulf Coast market.
+- o drilling fluids, associated engineering and technical services; - o installing, renting and selling patented hardwood and composite interlocking mats used for temporary access roads and work sites in oilfield and other construction applications; - o lumber, timber and wood by-products sales; - o processing and disposing oilfield exploration and production, or "E&P", waste; - o on-site environmental and oilfield construction services; and - o processing and disposing non-hazardous wastes for the refining, petrochemical and manufacturing industry in the U.S. Gulf Coast market.

-We offer our drilling fluids, fluids processing and management and waste disposal services in an integrated package we call "Minimization Management", or "MM(TM)".
+We offer our drilling fluids, fluids processing and management and waste disposal services in an integrated package we call "Performance Services".
 This allows our customers to consolidate their outsourced services and reduce the number of vendors used.
-It can also speed up the drilling process while reducing the amount of waste that must be disposed of.
-We believe our Minimization Management, or MM(TM), program differentiates us from our competitors and increases the efficiencies of our customers' drilling operations.
+It can also accelerate the drilling process while reducing the amount of fluids consumed and the amount of waste created in the process.
+We believe our Performance Services program differentiates us from our competitors and increases the efficiency of our customers' drilling operations.

-In our drilling fluids business, we focus on providing unique solutions to highly technical drilling projects involving complex conditions.
+In our drilling fluids business, we offer unique solutions to highly technical drilling projects involving complex conditions.
 These projects require critical engineering support of the fluids system during the drilling process to ensure optimal performance at the lowest total well cost.
-We have developed and begun to market several proprietary and patented products that replace environmentally harmful substances commonly used in drilling fluids.
+We have developed and market several proprietary and patented drilling fluids products and systems that replace environmentally harmful substances, principally salts and oils, commonly used in drilling fluids.
 These elements are typically of the greatest concern in the waste stream created by drilling fluids.

-We recently introduced a new, high-performance, water-based fluid system using these products, and we call this system "DeepDrill(TM)".
+We have introduced and are continuing to develop the market for the DeepDrill(TM) system of high-performance, water-based drilling fluids and related specialty products.
+We have recently introduced an oil-based drilling fluid system that incorporates a product from the DeepDrill(TM) family that substitutes for salt, which we believe solves some of the environmental problems associated with oil-based fluids while improving drilling performance.
 We believe that these new products will make it easier for our customers to comply with increasingly strict environmental regulations affecting their drilling operations and improve the economics of the drilling process.

-In addition to the U.S. Gulf Coast market, in 1998, we expanded our drilling fluids operations into west Texas, the U.S. Mid-continent, the U.S. Rockies and western Canada by acquiring several drilling fluids companies.
+In addition to the U.S. Gulf Coast market, in 1998, we expanded our drilling fluids operations into west Texas, the U.S. Mid-continent, the U.S. Rockies and western Canada by acquiring several companies.
 We have the service infrastructure necessary to participate in the drilling fluids market in these regions.
 We also have our own barite grinding capacity to provide critical raw materials for our drilling fluids operations, primarily in the U.S. Gulf Coast market.

-In our mat business, we use patented interlocking wooden and composite mat systems to provide temporary access roads and worksites in unstable soil conditions.
-These mats are used primarily in support of oil and gas exploration operations along the U.S. Gulf Coast and are typically rented to the customer.
+In our mat and integrated services business, we use both a patented interlocking wooden mat system and our composite mat systems to provide temporary access roads and worksites in unstable soil conditions.
+These mats are used primarily to support oil and gas exploration operations along the U.S. Gulf Coast and are typically rented to the customer.
 Occasionally, however, we sell the mats to the customer for permanent access to a site or facility.
-Since 1994, we also have marketed mat services for use in constructing and maintaining pipelines, electrical distribution systems and highways in and through wetlands environments, including the coastal areas of the southeastern U.S., particularly Florida and Georgia.
-We also market mat services to the oil and gas exploration industries in western Canada.